When to Travel to South Korea: Weather Breakdown by Month & Season

 September

-Overview of weather in Korea in September: With the monsoons and typhoons breaking away, September is the start of something good in South Korea.
-Temperatures into the first month of fall stay warm.
+With the monsoons and typhoons breaking away, September is (finally!) the start of something good in South Korea.
+Temperatures in the first month of fall stay warm.
 Rainfall also dips from its height in July.

 City Avg.
 High Avg.
 Low Avg.
 Temp Rainfall